Balance8/wdi-dt-57/README.md

 ### Course Information

-- Class Dates: Monday-Friday 9:00AM-5:00PM
-- Course duration: December 4th, 2017 - March 7th, 2018
+- Course duration: Monday, March 12th, 2018 - Monday, June 4th, 2018 (12 weeks, plus one extra day due to Memorial Day holiday)
+- Class days & time: Monday - Friday 9:00am-5:00pm (not including after hours)
 - Holidays:
-	- December 25th, 2017 - January 1, 2018 (Winter Break)
-	- Monday, January 15, 2018 (Martin Luther King Day)
-	- Monday, February 19, 2018 (Presidents' Day)
+	- Monday, May 28, 2018 (Memorial Day)
-- Please note the week following your last day of class is your final Outcomes sprint where your career coach will help you with your job search, etc.
+- Please note that after WDI, there will be 4 or 5 days of additional Outcomes workshops where your career coach will help you prepare for your job search, etc.

 ### GA Immersive Graduation Requirements

 General Assembly's courses are pass/fail programs.
-We have certain requirements in order to be considered a graduate of our programs which are outlined in our [GA Catalog](https://ga-core.s3.amazonaws.com/cms/files/files/000/004/189/original/GA_Catalog-All-Markets-2016.07.05_bvm.pdf)
+We have certain requirements in order to be considered a graduate of the WDI program:

 - No more than 3 days absent from class over the duration of the course
 - Successful completion of four assigned projects